Nearest Common Ancestor

 View comments (3)

 You are given a binary tree of unique positive numbers.
-Each node in the tree is implemented as a dictionary with the keys left and right, indicating the node’s left and right neighbors, respectively, and data that holds an integer value.
+Each node in the binary tree is represented as a dictionary with the following keys:

-Given two nodes as input (value1 and value2), write a function to return the value of the nearest node that is a parent to both nodes.
+Given two node values as input (value1 and value2), write a function to return the value of the nearest common ancestor (lowest node in the tree that has both nodes as descendants).

 Note: If one of the nodes doesn’t exist in the tree, return -1.